Epic Trax / Patagonia Expedition

 Camping Chileno

 Las Torres Patagonia.
+Semi-equipped site — tent provided, no need to carry your own.
 Hot showers, restaurant.
 Closest camp to the Towers trailhead.
-Books out faster than any other front-side camp.

 8